Sunday, May 21, 2017

 One may not know Penner's name, but certainly comedy and old time radio geeks are familiar with his distinctive voice and catchphrases: "Wanna buy a duck?", "Don't never doooooooo that" and "You naaaaaaasty man" in particular.

 After appearing in vaudeville and a series of Vitaphone comedy shorts, Penner hit the big time with a guest appearance on Rudy Vallee's radio show on July 13, 1933.
 The comedian's catchphrases and duck were already cornerstones of his comedy.
 Three months later, Penner got his own show, the Baker's Broadcast, soon the biggest program on radio.
+He was, rather briefly, the most popular comic in showbiz.
 Joe and his duck sidekick soon received the ultimate tribute, sendups in animated cartoons!

 At Warner Brothers, Tex Avery and his production crew created a character named Egghead who was entirely based on Joe Penner.